arangodb/spring-data-demo/README.md

 ## Multiple entities

 Now we want to find more than one entity.
-The time I watched Game of Thrones I saw a lot of Starks dying, so lets take look who is already dead.
+During the time when I watched Game of Thrones I saw a lot of Starks dying, so lets take look who is already dead.
 For this we create a new instance of Character with `surname` 'Stark' and `alive` false.
-Because we only care of these two fields in our entity we have to ignore the other fields in our ExampleMatcher.
+Because we only care of these two fields in our entity, we have to ignore the other fields in our ExampleMatcher.

 ``` java
 System.out.println("## Find all dead Starks");